-ProcterFree:
+ProctorFree:

-The four midterm exams and the final examination in this course require you to use the free proctoring software furnished by SHSU Online.
-ProctorFree is an on-demand, automated online proctoring service that deters cheating in an online testing environment.
+The four midterm exams and the final examination in this course require you to use the ProctorFree software furnished by SHSU Online.
+ProctorFree is an on-demand, automated online proctoring service that is designed to deter cheating in an online testing environment.
 Using biometric and machine learning technologies, ProctorFree has eliminated the need for a human proctor during testing.
+ProctorFree monitors eye movements, body movements, voice recognition, along with anything accessed on your computer during the exam.
+Any unusual activity will be reported to the instructor.
+The instructor will look at the ProctorFree video and if in his estimation cheating has occurred, the student will be given a zero grade on the exam.